Half-Breed (song): Reception

 In 1973, "Half-Breed" topped the United States Billboard Hot 100 for two weeks, becoming Cher's second solo and third overall Number 1 hit, and second Gold certified solo single for the sales of over 1,000,000 copies.
 It was a Number 1 hit in Canada and New Zealand, and a Top 10 hit in Australia and Quebec, respectively.

 Peter Fawthrop wrote that this song has a jingling rhythm and that it is one of the lighter-hearted songs on the album.
 Rolling Stone recommended it and described Cher's vocals as frantic and the production as supremely commercial.

 Live performances

-In 1999, after almost 25 years of not performing the song live, Cher performed the song in her Do You Believe?
+In 1999, after almost 25 years of not performing the song live, Cher included it in her Do You Believe?
 Tour.
-In 2002, she performed the song 326 times in her Living Proof: The Farewell Tour.
-In 2018, she performed the song during her Here We Go Again Tour.
-She performed it in Oceania but it was dropped after the first leg.
+In 2002, she did the song 326 times in her Living Proof: The Farewell Tour.
+In 2018, she performed it during her Here We Go Again Tour.
+She sang it in Oceania but it was dropped after the first leg.

 Cher performed the song on the following concert tours: